 Rapid heart rate.
 Sweating.
 Shaky hands.
 Goosebumps.
 Nausea.
 Muscle pain.
 Depression.
 Anxiety.

 At first glance, you might think these are flu symptoms.
 But they’re actually opiate withdrawal symptoms.
 Imagine not only feeling these miserable symptoms, but also feeling intense pain and the fear of pain from withdrawing.
 The other factor is time.
 These symptoms can last up to 72 hours and sometimes longer!
 This is the reality for people struggling to overcome addiction to opiates.
 And the struggle is very real.
+In the following article we will describe how the bridge device relieves pain from withdrawal symptoms.

 Often, the agonizing pain associated with withdrawal can be a major deterrent to seeking treatment.
 It can also be a reason why peoplestop in the middle of a recovery program.
 If the goal is to have commitment to recovery, then addressing the fear of pain and the pain itself is crucial.
 Conventional rehab centers and the allopathic medical community have offered some solutions, but with a relapse rate of 50-90%, one has to ask, “Are they really working?”